A Campus Wide Effort

 Dickinson's largest energy consumption is in the form of purchased electricity.
 In recent years, electricity use has averaged 18 million kWh.
 A variety of measures have been taken to lessen electricity consumed for lighting and other uses.
 To offset the greenhouse gas emissions associated with our electricity use, Dickinson purchases Renewable Energy Certificates (REC's).

 Lighting accounts for a substantial portion of Dickinson's electricity use.
 Nearly all indoor lighting fixtures at Dickinson have been converted to fluorescent lamps, either compact fluorescent (CFL) or T-5 and T-8 fluorescent tubes, which are substantially more efficient than incandescent lamps.
 An even more efficient lighting technology, LED, is being used in new and renovated buildings, as well as for some outdoor fixtures.
-Natural lighting, motion sensors, and self-dim lights have are integrated into new and rennovated buildings.
+Natural lighting, motion sensors, and self-dimming lights are being integrated into new and rennovated buildings.

 Arrays of grid-tied solar photovoltaic (pv) panels with a combined capacity of 110 kW are installed at Kaufman Hall, Waidner-Spahr Library, Althouse Trellis, Treehouse, and the Dickinson College Organic Farm.
 The arrays at the farm provide electricity for irrigation pumps, the farmhouse and yurts, which house student farmers.
 The farm also has a solar-powered electric vehicle and uses solar thermal energy, backed-up with a biodiesel fueled boiler, for an innovative root heating system in its high-tunnel greenhouses.
 Students participated in the design and installation of each of the solar arrays.